oapicf/pinterest-sdk/clients/android/generated/docs/PinsApi.md

 String pinId = null; // String | Unique identifier of a Pin.
 Date startDate = null; // Date | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today.
 Date endDate = null; // Date | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
-List<PinsAnalyticsMetricTypesParameterInner> metricTypes = null; // List<PinsAnalyticsMetricTypesParameterInner> | Pin metric types to get data for, default is all.
+List<PinsAnalyticsMetricTypesParameterInner> metricTypes = null; // List<PinsAnalyticsMetricTypesParameterInner> | Pin metric types to get data for.
+VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
+If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
+These metrics are available for all Pin formats since then.
+Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>.
 String appTypes = ALL; // String | Apps or devices to get data for, default is all.
 String splitField = NO_SPLIT; // String | How to split the data into groups.
 Not including this param means data won't be split.
 String adAccountId = null; // String | Unique identifier of an ad account.